dd9jn/rfc4880bis/crypto-refresh.md

 In general, subkeys are provided in cases where the top-level public key is a signature-only key.
 However, any V4 or V5 key may have subkeys, and the subkeys may be encryption-only keys, signature-only keys, or general-purpose keys.

-It is also possible to have a signature-only subkey.
-This permits a primary key that collects certifications (key signatures), but is used only for certifying subkeys that are used for encryption and signatures.

 Each Subkey packet MUST be followed by one Signature packet, which should be a subkey binding signature issued by the top-level key.
 For subkeys that can issue signatures, the subkey binding signature MUST contain an Embedded Signature subpacket with a primary key binding signature (0x19) issued by the subkey on the top-level key.